At WORK+SHELTER, one of our goals is to reduce our use of virgin materials in production.

-If this is you, we have some good news.
-NO NEED TO DIE!
-There’s a way to give those plastic items a second life.
+Luckily, there’s a way to give single-use plastic items a second life.
 RPET stands for recycled polyethylene terephthalate.
-RPET is comprised of single use plastics that have been recycled, broken down, and then reformed into textiles that are then made into brand new products.
+RPET is comprised of single-use plastics that have been recycled, broken down, and then reformed into textiles that are then made into brand-new products.

-When creating products out of RPET, 50% less energy is being used than if you were creating brand new products out of virgin polyester.* Further, using RPET creates an incentive for the market to keep plastics out of the landfill, or worse, the incinerator.
-In India, where we source our RPET, burning of trash is a MAJOR health and environmental issue.
-WORK+SHELTER is located close to a landfill in Delhi that is constantly being burned.
-The trash is incinerated, in part, because plastic is such a durable material.
-Those sad, unlucky plastics that do end up in landfills can take over 700 years to decompose.* With a city of over 20 million inhabitants, that’s a lot of trash taking up a lot of space.
-So, a lot of it ends up engulfed in flames and then disseminated in the air.
+Creating products out of RPET uses 50% less energy than creating products out of virgin polyester.* Further, using RPET creates an incentive for the market to keep plastics out of the landfill, or worse, the incinerator.
+In India, where we source our RPET, burning of trash is a major health and environmental issue.
+WORK+SHELTER is located close to a landfill in Delhi that is constantly burning.
+The trash is incinerated, in part, because plastic is such a durable material that it can take over 700 years to decompose.* In a city of over 20 million inhabitants, that’s a lot of trash, taking up a lot of space.
+So much of it ends up engulfed in flames, disseminating toxic fumes into the air.

-When we buy fabrics made out of recycled materials we provide a monetary incentive to recycle instead of burn those plastics.
+When we buy fabrics made out of recycled materials, we provide a monetary incentive to recycle those plastics, instead of burn them.
 What’s more, individuals in parts of India can actually sell their waste to recyclers.
-Thus, the waste ends up in end products like bags that have real utility, instead of as smoke that pollutes the air.
+Thus, the waste ends up in products like bags that have real utility, instead of as smoke that pollutes the air.

 For knits, RPET can be combined with organic cotton (GOTS certified), resulting in material that works well for athleisure apparel.
-Our clients at Samvega, a sustainable clothing brand focusing on eco friendly yoga-wear, decided on this mix for a number of reasons.
-The polyester dries fast and is super durable, which is great for athletic wear.
-It’s then combined with cotton to make the garment more comfortable, as cotton is a soft and breathable material.
+Our clients at Samvega, a sustainable clothing brand focusing on eco-friendly yoga wear, decided on this mix because the polyester dries fast and is super durable, which is great for athletic wear, while the cotton makes the garment more comfortable, soft, and breathable.

-For wovens, RPET is smooth and watery to the touch, but also VERY strong.
-Further, it folds down and is lightweight, making it cheaper to ship than a cotton equivalent.
+In woven form, RPET is smooth to the touch, lightweight, and very strong.
+Due to its weight, it’s lighter to carry–and cheaper to ship–than a cotton equivalent.
 That’s why we used it for our new Weekender bag, custom printed below for our distributor friends Peace by Piece.

-Designers should especially consider using RPET in items that can be wiped down, or work to ensure that if their product does need to be washed, their end users are educated about how to reduce microfiber waste.
-A few recommendations:
+Designers should especially consider using RPET in items that can be wiped down, or, if their product does need to be machine-washed, work to ensure that their end users are educated about how to reduce microfiber waste.

-Recommend cool washing water instead of hot water, as hot water makes it easier for the microfibers to sneak out of products
+Wash in cool water, as hot water makes it easier for the microfibers to sneak out of products

 Encourage air drying your RPET clothes, rather than using a tumble dry